I. POLICY AND PURPOSE

 II.
 GENERAL RULES AND POLICIES

-The Authorized Investigator will assure that each individual user under his/her supervision is informed in the proper practices and procedures for the handling and packaging of radioactive waste.
+The Responsible Investigator will assure that each individual user under his/her supervision is informed in the proper practices and procedures for the handling and packaging of radioactive waste.
 The use of radioactive materials, the handling, packaging, storage and the ultimate disposal of radioactive wastes is strictly regulated by S.C.
 DHEC and the U.S. NRC.

 1. It is necessary for laboratory personnel to segregate radioactive waste into appropriate categories, and additionally it is important that some types of waste not be inter-mixed.
 Failure to properly package the waste could lead to spills, unnecessary exposure, fines for regulatory infractions, and in a worst case, to an embargo of waste shipments from Clemson University.